-The Headteacher's Newsletter is sent out monthly.
+The Headteacher Newsletter is sent out monthly.
 They contain items of general interest and often give advance notice of events that are taking place at school.
 Other letters are sent to inform you of the details of specific events, such as class visits, clubs or sporting activities.
+We try to send letters out on a Friday in line with the infant school.